Israel Roller Hockey League: History and Information About the Israel Association

-The Roller Hockey sport was brought to Israel in 1957 by "a handful of fanatics" led by Mr. Aaron Jordan.
 The association was founded in 1973 by organized skaters, who later grew and developed under the name Association of skates in Israel.
 Today, the association contains more than 800 members from 30 registered clubs.
 It also provides guidance and support to union workers, and contributes to the development of skating sports such as figure skating, Rink Hockey, inline skating and roller speed skating.
 All registered clubs are subject to local management committees consisting of corporate professionals.
 Each year the organization produces and distributes guidelines to suggest courses of action according to the needs of the area and the international guidelines for the organization.
 As a full-fledged member of the International Roller Sports Federation and the European Confederation of Roller Skating, the Israeli union is recognized by the International Olympic Committee and maintains a full professional cooperation with the Wingate Institute as well as the Ministry of Science Council of the gambling culture and sports.

-The game originated from an ancient Greek sport which involved throwing a ball with a stick, similar to hockey.
-The remarkable discovery was made in Athens in 1922 and suggests that the sport comes from the East.
-For example, an interesting sculpture from a wall Themistocles built depicts a team of six athletes, with two players in the center while the other four flank them, waiting to receive the kick start.
-Native American men and women practiced a similar sport for many centuries.
-They employed balls and sticks of various materials, such as wood, bone, and deer skin.
-The clubs vary in length and curvature and are often adorned with various designs.
-The targets consisted of two poles nailed to the ground at each end, with a separation of somewhere between 50 and 200 meters.
-Occasionally they would play without poles and simply try to get the ball past the gatekeepers and across a line representing the goal.